MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define BED_MAXTEMP 130
 ```

-Maximum temperature for the temperature sensor.
+Maximum temperature for each temperature sensor.
 If Marlin reads a temperature above these values, it will immediately shut down for safety reasons.
 For the E3D V6 hotend, many use 285 as a maximum value.

-{% alert ERROR %}
+{% alert error MAXTEMP %}
-`MAXTEMP ERROR`: This could mean the temperature sensor legs/wires are shorted to each other.
-If not there could be an issue with the driver for your heater.
+`Err: MAXTEMP`: This error usually means that the temperature sensor wires are shorted together.
+It may also indicate an issue with the heater MOSFET or relay that is causing it to stay on.
 {% endalert %}
 ***

 ### PID

-Marlin uses these values to understand the behavior of the particular hot system whether hotend or bed.
-When PID is set correctly your heaters will reach temperature faster, maintain it much more accurately, and produces less wear on the hot system.
-Correct settings can also prevent excessive heater overshoots which is a safety hazard.
+Marlin uses PID (Proportional, Integral, Derivative) control ([Wikipedia](https://en.wikipedia.org/wiki/PID_controller)) to stabilize the dynamic heating system for the hotends and bed.
+When PID values are set correctly, heaters reach their target temperatures faster, maintain temperature better, and experience less wear over time.

+Most vitally, correct PID settings will prevent excessive overshoot, which is a safety hazard.
+During PID calibration, use the highest target temperature you intend to use (where overshoots are more critical).

-Kindly refer to: [PID_Tuning](http://reprap.org/wiki/PID_Tuning) for instructions on how to start the auto tune process.
-This is should be done any time you change the hot end, temperature sensor, heating element, board, or power supply voltage (12v/24v) - In other words anything that is part of the "HOT" system of your printer.
+See the [PID Tuning](http://reprap.org/wiki/PID_Tuning) topic on the RepRap wiki for detailed instructions on `M303` auto-tuning.
+The PID settings should be tuned whenever changing a hotend, temperature sensor, heating element, board, power supply voltage (12v/24v), or anything else related to the high-voltage circuitry.

-The target temperature used during auto tune process calibration should be the highest target temperature you intend to use.
-(In my opinion- because that is where overshoots would be more likely to be critical).

-More detailed info about PID control can be found here: [PID_Control](https://en.wikipedia.org/wiki/PID_controller).

 ***